Skip to content

 Calculating your periodic liability

-When you enter your wage information in QRO Online, it will calculate your liability based on the wages you enter and any discounts or rebates that you declare you are eligible for.
+When you lodge periodic returns in QRO Online, your liability will be calculated based on the wages you enter and any deductions or rebates that you declare you are eligible for.

 If you are not part of a group and pay less than $10.4 million in Australian taxable wages, you can claim the: